sourcegraph/cody/vscode/README.md

 ## Development

-Cody for VS Code is developed in the open-source (Apache 2) [sourcegraph/cody repository](https://github.com/sourcegraph/cody).
+Cody for VS Code is open source (Apache 2), and available in the [sourcegraph/cody repository](https://github.com/sourcegraph/cody) on GitHub.

+## More Information

+See [https://cody.dev/](https://cody.dev/) for demos, information and more.